malioni/BugTracker/README.md

 #### /user/BugTrackerUser/AddInteractionUser (POST)
 **Inputs:**
-1. "bugID": identifier of the ticket in which the bug is reported (integer)
+1. "BugID": identifier of the ticket in which the bug is reported (integer)
 2. "text": message (string)
 3. "nameOrID": name of the user sending the message, or the ID of the user if known (string)